lexmag/statix/README.md

 Once the Statix connection is open, its `increment/1,2`, `decrement/1,2`, `gauge/2`, `set/2`, `timing/2`, and `measure/2` functions can be used to push metrics to the StatsD-compatible server.

+`event/2,3` and `service_check/2,3` are DataDog StatsD protocol extensions not supported by standard StatsD servers.

 ### Sampling

 Sampling is supported via the `:sample_rate` option: